Eboreg/image2ascii/README.md

 print(Image2ASCII("image.png").prepare().render(formatter=HTMLFormatter()))
 ```

-But you are a highly cultured individual who shouldn't settle for that baseline.
+But you are a highly cultured individual who shouldn't settle for that sad and pathetic baseline.
 Check out the `Image2ASCII` class for more options, and remember to always run `prepare()` before the final `render()`.

 ## Everything you never wanted to know but somehow are reading right now anyway

 This project is totally in alpha and makes no guarantees for anything whatsoever.

-Uses:
+Shouts out to:
 * [Pillow](https://python-pillow.org/)
 * [Matplotlib](https://matplotlib.org/)
 * [Colorama](https://github.com/tartley/colorama)